-Misty: This is episode #16 of The Goodness Squad Podcast.
-And today I'm going to be teaching you how to personalize your emails so that your subscribers can get to know, like, and trust you.
-Because when people know, like, and trust you, they listen to you, they take your advice, they put it into action.
+When people know, like and trust you, they listen to you, they take your advice, they put it into action.
 Their lives change.
 Their lives are improved.
 And when that happens, they’re also more willing to purchase from you, which means your income increases and your life is improved.
 It’s a win, win.

 They are very different than the emails that you receive from a friend.
-At least oftentimes they are.
 The emails that you receive from a business can oftentimes feel impersonal, robotic, stiff, professional, aloof, kind of distant.
 This isn’t what I want for you and your business.

 I want you to think about Joseph Smith and his experience in the first vision.
-God, the Father called him by his name.
-And then I am sure that the conversation they had after that was not impersonal or robotic or stiff, it was not aloof.
+God, the Father, called him by his name.
+I am sure that the conversation they had after that was not impersonal or robotic or stiff, it was not aloof.
 It was not distant.
 It wasn’t super professional.
 Because God really knew Joseph.
 He cared about him as a real person, a human being with feelings and needs and wants and fears and dreams and goals, and all of that.
-All that being human entails.

-So here's tip #1, I learned this from Pat Flynn.
-You’ve heard me mention Pat a few times on this podcast because I really do appreciate his style of marketing, his brand, and how he presents himself online.
-So he says if you want your emails to become more personal, try to imagine all your subscribers with you in one room while you’re speaking to them.
+#1 – I learned this from Pat Flynn.
+You’ve heard me mention Pat a few times on this podcast because I really do appreciate his style of marketing, his brand and how he presents himself online.
+He says if you want your emails to become more personal, try to imagine all your subscribers with you in one room while you’re speaking to them.

 So, if you have just four or five subscribers, you can picture them all in your minivan and you’re driving around with them.
 And you’re talking to them.
 Real people in a real-life situation.
-I've got something that will help them.
+You’ve got something that will help them.
 If you’ve got a few more than that, 20 or 30, imagine them all in your family room and they’re filling up the couches.
 Some of them are sitting on the floor.
 One of them is over on the piano bench.
-But they are looking at your face and they’re eagerly awaiting what it is.
-You have to teach them and tell them that you can improve their lives.
+But they are looking at your face and they’re eagerly awaiting what it is you have to teach them that you can improve their lives.

 Or maybe you have a few hundred people, 500, 600 or 700 people, and you gather them together in a Stake center, and you’re speaking to them.
-Maybe you’ve got 10,000.
-I think maybe even up to 20,000 could fit in the Marriott Center.
-And you're speaking to this group of people who are real people.
+Maybe you’ve got 10,000 in the Marriott Center.
+You’re speaking to this group of people who are real people.
 You can even go as big as 100,000 people at a football stadium.

 Gather them all together in your mind and think of their faces.
 Think of them as real human beings with needs and wants and fears and desires and goals and struggles and successes.
 And how can you communicate with them in a way that is real?
 Because these are real people.